sirech/emacs/README.markdown

 2. Link the directory with `ln -s ~/{emacs_dir} ~/.emacs`.

-If you find yourself missing some autoloads after an update (which should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.
-After some updates an M-x recompile-init will be necessary; this should be noted in the commit messages.

 3. Map the CAPS key to control.
 It is very easy to do in Mac OS X and Linux, you'll need some registry files for windows.